Global carbon emissions growth to stall in 2015 -research

 "What we are now seeing is that emissions appear to have stalled and they could even decline slightly in 2015," she added.

-Other organisations have said that world carbon emissions growth stalled last year, after decades of gains.
+Other organizations have said that world carbon emissions growth stalled last year, after decades of gains.

 The report is published as around 190 countries meet in Paris to agree on what will likely be the strongest global climate pact yet to curb emissions.